 How to Use Chapbook

 Chapbook is bundled as part of the Twine 2 editor now, though releases of Twine sometimes lag behind Chapbook.
-If you would like to use it separately, or update by hand, choose the Formats button from the story list page you see when you first start up Twine, then the Add a New Format tab at the top of the dialog that appears.
-Paste the following address into the field and select the Go button:
+If you would like to use it separately, or update by hand, choose the Story Formats option under the top Twine toolbar tab, then the Add button in the top toolbar.
+Paste the address on the home page into the text field that Twine shows you.

 Why To Use Chapbook